 However, there’s a constant continuum between the two.
-As intensity increases, the body has a tendency to shift towards carbs for more energy during harder bouts.
+As intensity increases, the body tends to shift towards carbs for more energy during harder bouts.

 Recent studies show that HIT (high-intensity training), intermittent training, or HIIT (high-intensity interval training) have had more promising results when it comes to weight loss.

-If we were to approach the matter simply by calculating the number of calories entering your body vs. the number of calories burned, shorter intervals of near submaximal effort (HIT) burn more calories than walking or pacing on a treadmill.
+If we were to approach the matter simply by calculating the number of calories entering your body vs. the number of calories burned, shorter intervals of near-submaximal effort (HIT) would burn more calories than walking or pacing on a treadmill.